Saturday, June 17, 2023

 Snow petrels are small but mighty.
-They live as far south as any bird, among an elite few that call the South Pole home.
-True to their name, they are snowy white with black eyes.
+They nest farther south than any other bird on Earth, farther south even than emperor penguins.
+They are among an elite few that call the South Pole home, including the Antarctic petrel and the south polar skua.
+True to their name, they are snowy white with bright black eyes.

 ♙♙♙